-Find out about applying to join the Accredited Employers Programme and the criteria you’ll need to meet in order to be accepted.
+Find out about applying to join the Accredited Employer Programme and the criteria you’ll need to meet in order to be accepted.

-Members of the Accredited Employers Programme can access ACC’s claims management resources through CHIPS.
+Members of the Accredited Employer Programme can access ACC’s claims management resources through CHIPS.

 You will need to enter the username password assigned to you when you joined the programme.

-If you are unsure or experiencing any problems please email the Accredited Employers Programme team on AEPqueries@acc.co.nz.
+If you are unsure or experiencing any problems please email the Accredited Employer Programme team on AEPqueries@acc.co.nz.

 Reviewed: 23 March 2016